Tick-borne Encephalitis Vaccine

-You should consider being immunised against tick-borne encephalitis (TBE) before you travel to certain countries in Europe and Asia.
+You should consider getting the tick-borne encephalitis vaccine before you travel to certain countries in Europe and Asia.

 Check with your practice nurse at least 6-8 weeks before you travel to see if you should have this vaccination.
 Ideally, for complete protection, start the course of injections six months before travelling.